jspaaks/copier-template-for-c-projects/README.dev.md

    1. acutest?
 1. review necessity of rpath for combinations that have one level of indirection in their libraries
 1. review virtual target when there is just one target
-1. review usage of multiple `project` across nested CMakeLists.txt
 1. review usage of multiple CMAKE_BUILD_TYPE and CMAKE_INSTALL_PREFIX across nested CMakeLists.txt
-1. review strategy for when to split into multiple CMakeLists.txt (affects where files like libcalculator.so are produced under build/cmake in turn affecting link flags)
-1. add CMakeLists.txt to include so they can be installed
+1. add CMakeLists.txt to include/ so the headers can be installed
-1. check target name for tests e.g. lib/nested/with-external
+1. review need for target_link_directories in CMakeLists.txt